apache/druid/docs/content/operations/api-reference.md

 * `/druid/coordinator/v1/metadata/datasources`

-Returns a list of the names of enabled datasources in the cluster.
+Returns a list of the names of data sources with at least one used segment in the cluster.

-* `/druid/coordinator/v1/metadata/datasources?includeDisabled`
+* `/druid/coordinator/v1/metadata/datasources?includeUnused`

-Returns a list of the names of enabled and disabled datasources in the cluster.
+Returns a list of the names of data sources, regardless of whether there are used segments belonging to those data sources in the cluster or not.

 * `/druid/coordinator/v1/metadata/datasources?full`

-Returns a list of all enabled datasources with all metadata about those datasources as stored in the metadata store.
+Returns a list of all data sources with at least one used segment in the cluster.
+Returns all metadata about those data sources as stored in the metadata store.

 * `/druid/coordinator/v1/metadata/datasources/{dataSourceName}`